-Learn about employee termination in Spain thanks to Horizons’ up-to-date guide.
+Learn about employee termination in the UK thanks to Horizons’ up-to-date guide.

 Horizons is where real, local hiring expertise meets world-class customer service.
 Quickly and compliantly hire employees in more than 150 countries worldwide, without the need to open a local entity.

-In case where an employer wants to terminate a protected class of employee (e.g. pregnant employees, employees on parental leave, and those who have taken parental leave within the last year).
+It is especially important to exercise caution if you want to terminate a protected class of employee (e.g. pregnant employees, employees on parental leave, and those who have taken parental leave within the last year).
 In many cases the risks of terminating these employees far outweigh any benefit.

-You can mitigate termination risks by partnering with a firm like Horizons, who has employment experts on the ground in Spain and can advise you on best practices in cases of employment termination.
+You can mitigate the risks of terminating employment by partnering with a company like Horizons, who has experts in UK employment law and can advise you on best practice in termination cases.

 We handle local employment law, complex tax regulations, and international payroll in 150+ countries worldwide.
 All you need to do is focus on your business.